France 24: Availability

 Sri Lanka Telecom Peo TV on channel 27.
 In Pakistan, the channel is available on most cable systems, PTCL Smart TV and NayaTel.

 On 3 October 2014, France 24 began live streaming the channel on YouTube.

 On 25 September 2017, France 24 launched a Spanish-language channel, whose newsroom is located in Bogotá, Colombia.
 Its local partner is Televideo (Mediapro Colombia).
-As of May 2020, it broadcasts 18 hours of programming a day (13:00 Paris time/06:00 Bogotá time - 05:00 Paris time/22:00 Bogotá time), and simulcasting the English-language channel during the remaining time (early hours in South America).
+As of May 2020, it broadcasts 18 hours of programming a day (13:00 Paris time/06:00 Bogotá time – 05:00 Paris time/22:00 Bogotá time), and simulcasting the English-language channel during the remaining time (early hours in South America).

 On 9 January 2018, France 24 was pulled from Spectrum cable TV.

 In 2019, France 24 joined the line-up of channels provided by Channelbox in the UK on Freeview channel 271, joining its feed via the Vision TV Network on channel 264.
 However, as of 2020, only the French-language version of the news service was being broadcast in the UK.

 On 1 August 2020, France 24 was launched on OpenView in South Africa as a replacement for BBC World News.

 In August 2021, when the streaming service, France Channel, launched in the United States, the service launched with a partnership with France 24's parent holding company France Médias Monde, which allows subscribers of France Channel to watch livestreams of both the English and the French versions of the network.

+France 24 English and French are available in Quebec including Eastern Western parts of Canada.